philgoood84/PokerHandEvaluator/cpp/README.md

 ## Use the library

-After building the library `libpheval.dylib`, you can add the `./include` directory to your includes path, and link the library to your source code.
+After building the library `libpheval.a`, you can add the `./include` directory to your includes path, and link the library to your source code.
 In addition, at least C++11 standard is required.